ivivanov/gointerview/content/031-debugging.md

 #### Visualize the data:
 - pprof can generate various reports, including CPU usage summaries, memory allocation details, and flame graphs

-By using pprof to analyze goroutine stacks, developers can identify issues such as goroutine leaks, deadlocks, and performance bottlenecks in their Go programs.

 ---